dotnetweekly/dnw-gatsby/src/newsletters/2018/8/defining-custom-logging-messages-using-loggermessagedefine-in-aspnet-core.md

 ---
 _id: 5a8fd81935182d002a23db37
-title: 'Defining Custom Logging Messages Using LoggerMessage.Define In ASP.NET Core'
+title: "Defining Custom Logging Messages Using LoggerMessage.Define In ASP.NET Core"
 url: 'http://crbtech.in/Dot-Net-Training/defining-custom-logging-messages-using-loggermessage-define-asp-net-core/'
 category: 5a8fd81935182d002a23db37
 slug: 'defining-custom-logging-messages-using-loggermessagedefine-in-aspnet-core'